-A small group of local volunteers need to be identified and be responsible for the relocation and battery charging/changing.
-No lifting equipment will be needed as the poles will be in place; the SID can just be attached to the bracket and secured using the supplied padlocks.
+In order to comply with traffic signs regulations, the sign must not remain in one location for more than two months and therefore requires regular relocation.
+A group of volunteers need to be responsible for the SID movement and battery charging.
+No lifting equipment will be needed as the poles will be in place and the SID will simply attach to the bracket.

-Initial training will be given on the device setup, with further support if needed.
-The use of hi-visibility vests and PPE are essential and the Parish Council must carry out a risk assessment for the movement of the signs and consider parking/access for each location.
+Initial training will be given on the device setup and mounting.
+The use of hi-visibility vests and PPE are essential during the relocation process and the Parish Council must carry out a risk assessment for the movement of the signs including parking/access for each location.

-A Memorandum of Understanding will need to be signed by the Parish which sets out the roles and responsibilities of each party.
+A Memorandum of Understanding must be signed by the Parish which defines the roles and responsibilities of each party.